Why capable professionals lose confidence when it matters most

 Many professionals are confident in familiar environments.
 Where expectations are clear.
 Where mistakes are recoverable.
 Where the room feels safe.

-Confidence tends to wobble when visibility increases.
+Confidence tends to wobble when these parameters aren't met.

 Why confidence drops as responsibility rises